Yam306/GlobalDLOfficial/README.md

 - This software [GlobalDL] is NOT to be used for malicious or illegal intent
 - This software [GlobalDL] is NOT to be used for downloading illegal content
 - This software [GlobalDL] is to ONLY be used under U.S. and international law
+- The creator of this software [GlobalDL] is NOT responsible for what you do or use this software [GlobalDL] for

 # Required Pre-requisites:
 - FFMPEG: https://ffmpeg.org/